Ballard and Seashore Dissertation Fellowship

 It is expected that the student, their mentors, and the Director of Graduate Studies will have met and concluded that the student is concluding their dissertation work.
 The date the committee approved the dissertation topic/proposal (whichever is required in their department) must be provided as part of the workflow application.
 It is anticipated students are well into the writing process and able to provide an abstract of the dissertation work.

 Priority will be given to students who have not received other dissertation fellowship support (e.g. CLAS dissertation writing fellowships, Marcus Bach fellowship) and who are expected to graduate in the semester they are receiving this fellowship.
 An additional dissertation fellowship opportunity will be extremely rare.
-If the student being nominated has already received a dissertation fellowship, the recommendation letters must make a compelling case for why more protected time is critically important for the student as opposed to nominating another student.
+If the student being nominated has already received a dissertation fellowship, please contact Dean Campo to discuss prior to nominating the student.

 Because this is a final semester fellowship, a student may be nominated only once when there is a high likelihood of completion within one semester of the fellowship period.
 The number of fellowships is limited and awards are highly competitive.